positron-solutions/transient-showcase/README.md

 ```

+> [!TIP]
-**Note** While the exported markdown version of this file is also the README for this repository, it's not intended to be used directly or by copy-pasting.
+>  While the exported markdown version of this file is also the README for this repository, it's not intended to be used directly or by copy-pasting.
 Many links will only open in Emacs.
-Some definitions are included by reference from [Preludes](#org5ddc9f9)

 ### Running Examples in Org Mode